Geometric characterizations of Lipschitz stability for convex optimization problems: Geometric characterizations of Lipschitz stability for convex optimization problems

-It is worth noting that the choice of $\mathcal{M}$ in Definition~\ref{QGCR} is not necessarily unique.
+It is worth noting that the choice of $\mathcal{M}$ in Definition~\ref{QGCR} is not necessarily unique; for instance, $\mathcal{M}$ can be chosen as any subset of $\R^n$ containing $\oy$ in Example~\ref{CQP} or simply $\{\oy\}$ in Example~\ref{L12}.
 The nuclear norm also satisfies the quadratic growth condition for some nontrivial set; see our Lemma~\ref{QG} for further details and discussions.
 Next, we recall the following lemma taken from \cite[Lemma~3.2]{FNP23} that provides an estimate for the second subderivative of $g$.

 \begin{Lemma}[Quadratic growth condition and second subderivative] Suppose that the function $g$ satisfies the quadratic growth condition at $\ox$ for $\oy\in \partial g(\ox)$ with modulus $\kk>0$.
 Then we have